Home

 "Even though we're far apart

-I needed a love greeting card one week and wound up making 14.
+I needed a love greeting card one week and wound up making fourteen!
 I suddenly thought how these cards could be just the thing people might need to bring cheer to a special person.
-Here's how the cards turned out:
+Here's how the cards turned out, much more subtle and delicate than the one above:

 love greeting card, romantic greeting cards, stamping, papercraft